Farhandotshaikh/ElementusLabs/CONTRIBUTING.md

 ## Coding Guidelines

-When contributing to Blend.CSS, please adhere to the following coding guidelines:
+When contributing to Elementus UI, please adhere to the following coding guidelines:

 - Follow the existing code style and formatting used in the framework.
 - Use meaningful variable and class names to enhance code readability.